riceissa/aiwatch/README.md

 ## Some validation/sanity checking SQL commands

 To be able to run SQL commands, you must first open a MySQL command prompt.
-Open Git Bash, then type the following:
+Open Git Bash, then type the following (or copy-paste the command; to paste a command into Git Bash, right click the Git Bash window and select Paste):

 ```bash
 winpty "/c/Program Files/MySQL/MySQL Server 8.0/bin/mysql" --defaults-extra-file="$HOME/.my.cnf" aiwatch